 - Create a plan/have $120,000 annually for marketing

 - Faculty participate in two (2) professional development events annually

 Admissions and Enrollment

-All transfer students whether internal or external will meet with our CAEST advisors and also with CMGT coordinator and/or faculty to determine what and where their transfer courses will fit into our CMGT program curriculum.
+All transfer students whether internal or external will meet with our CAED advisors and also with the CMGT director and/or faculty to determine what and where their transfer courses will fit into our CMGT program curriculum.